Click here to book a hotel in Marseille

 She fell in love at first sight with the Greek newcomer, and they were married.
 Her dowry was a piece of the land where Marseille now stands.

-It's a romantic legend, but also an emblematic one, for the area has a very long tradition of welcoming and assimilating immigrants and newcomers, which continues to this day.
+It's a romantic myth, but also an emblematic one.
+This city has a very long tradition of welcoming and assimilating immigrants and newcomers, and it continues to this day.

-It became an iconic feature of the city skyline.
+It became an iconic feature of the Marseille skyline.
 But it was weakened by Nazi bombing in 1944 and had to be destroyed after the Second World War.
+Every now and then the city makes noises about building a new bridge, but nothing has come of the talk so far!

-Today the Old Port, just six metres / 20 feet deep, is unable to accommodate commercial marine traffic, which now plies in and out of the nearby port of Joliette.
+Today the Old Port, just six metres / 20 feet deep, is unable to accommodate commercial marine traffic and the parade of large cruise ships which arrive daily during the summer.
+These ply in and out of the nearby port of Joliette.

-Instead it's the largest of the city's marinas, with 3,500 berths for which traditional fishing boats, or pointus, vie alongside huge, swanky yachts, a handful of tall ships and common-or-garden motor boats.
+The Vieux Port is now the largest of the city's marinas, with thousands of berths.
+Traditional fishing boats, or pointus, vie for them alongside huge, swanky yachts, a handful of tall ships and common-or-garden motor launches.

 WHERE TO GO AND WHAT TO SEE

-The Old Port is lined by restaurants and cafés: the former are mostly arrayed along the northern quai du Port and the latter along the southern quai de Rive Neuve.
-This said, recently a cluster of bars have sprung up on the quai du Port too, notably the very popular Le Crystal at no. 148, which stays open and serves snacks as well as cocktails late into the evening.
+The U-shaped Old Port is lined by restaurants and cafés: the former are mostly arrayed along the northern quai du Port and the latter along the southern quai de Rive Neuve.
+This said, a cluster of bars have more recently sprung up on the quai du Port too.

 The shortest side of the port has kept changing its name through the centuries.
 Since 2000, it is, slightly confusingly, called the quai de la Fraternité on the side nearest the harbour and quai des Belges on the side nearest the town.